gr4ceG/Caesar-Cipher/README.md

 ## Setup and Instructions

 Go to releases and download the latest `jar` file.
 Then, run with console by using the following command `java -jar CaeserCipher.jar`.

+Or, with a Java IDE:
+- Clone this repository
+- Open the `CaeserCipher` folder, then the `CaeserCipher.java` file and click run.